Chicago Boys: History

-Shock Doctrine and Economic Policies
+Shock doctrine and economic policies

 As the key economic advisors of the Pinochet dictatorship, the Chicago Boys were the forerunners of the economic policies of that government.
 They sponsored state run policies to decrease national spending, end inflation and promote economic growth.
 They promoted a policy of strict austerity and cut government expenditures substantially.
 Free trade agreements and the breakdown of barriers to trade were also promoted to help Chile compete in the world market.
-They also privatized public companies, and utilized the free market rather than government rule to promote their economic policies.
+They also privatized public companies and used the free market rather than government rule to promote their economic policies.
 This was part of the neoliberal economic views espoused by Milton Friedman, the ideological backer for their views.
 Friedman and his connections to the Chicago Boys was highly politicized especially after he received the Nobel Prize for Economics in 1976.
 The policies are also sometimes referred to as shock therapy based on the fact that they were projected to hurt the economy but overall be beneficial in the long run.
 These policies influenced future governments and organizations tied to the neoliberal economic viewpoint such as the World Bank, International Monetary Fund, and other International Organizations and governments.
 However, the relations between these organizations were not always close, and rivalry between neoliberal organizations still existed.
 The ideology of free market capitalism and laissez faire economics in conjunction with a strong military rule and total political control is the cornerstone of Pinochetism, in conjunction with a strong anti-communist political platform.
-These policies and their effects are both highly controversial in Chile and around the World, and represent a major divide in Chilean politics to this day.
+These policies and their effects are both highly controversial in Chile and around the World and represent a major divide in Chilean politics to this day.